Last updated on September 3rd, 2024 at 07:46 am

 Imitation.
 Jigs and lures can be very effective, especially when casting around schools of frenetic mullet and anchovies.
 Ask the purveyor of a bait shop near your destination for the right lures for that area.

-Sand fleas – Not really a flea, but a tiny crab you can dig out of the sand at the surf line.
+Sand fleas – Not really a flea, but a tiny mole crab you can dig out of the sand at the surf line.
 Prime bait for the delectable pompano.
-Also known as a mole crab, you can buy them at bait shops near the beach, or pick them out of the sand.
+Buy them at bait shops near the beach, or pick them out of the sand yourself.
 As the surf rolls back, watch for tiny v-shapes in the outward flow, followed by little bubbles.
 Those are antennae.
 Scoop the sand around the bubbles and dig them out.
-You can find sand rakes to help with the job, or use a garden trowel to scoop the sand into strainer.
+You can find sand rakes to help with the job, or use a garden trowel to scoop a ball of sand into a strainer.

 Mullet — Best during the fall mullet run.
 Hook just in front of the tail or through the nose.
 If the surf is calm, let the mullet run free in mild currents.
 In rougher surf, you may want to use a sinker.